Introducing RIHAKU sake brewery13 Jun 2018

 Just as Japanese food is spread abroad, and diversification of food is progressing in Japan, even breweries with old traditions need diversifying.
 Rihaku says that tradition must not be stubborn; progress is necessary in tradition, too.
 They blend traditional and modern brewing techniques and technology.
 They strive to disseminate Japanese sake and have been exporting sake abroad actively since the 1980s.

 We recommend trying Rihaku Junmai Ginjo Ryounintaishaku.
 The subtitle of Ryonintaishaku is one of Rihaku’s famous phrases explaining the situation of two good friends drinking sake together.
 This Junmai Daiginjo is characterized by a well-rounded flavour with a solidness to the flavour and fragrance, and clean finish.
-We recommend serving cold and sharing it with your friend!
+We recommend serving it cold and sharing it with your friend!